Earn your Master's in Nursing and stand out in the crowd.

 - Most Master's in Nursing Courses offered in a bookend format, with students coming to campus for the first and last meetings of the 10-week term.
 The rest of the term instruction is delivered in an online environment.

-WCU's Master's in Nursing degree program prepares nurses to build on their nursing experience and enhance their careers to prepare for administrative, practical, and teaching roles.
+WCU's Master of Science in Nursing degree program helps to prepare nurses to build on their nursing experience and enhance their careers to prepare for administrative, practical, and teaching roles.
 We offer 5 nursing tracks based on guidance taken from the American Association of Colleges of Nursing's (AACN) Master's Essentials.
 Beginning August 2013, these tracks will include:

 - Nurse Educator

 Faculty shortages at nursing schools across the country are limiting student capacity at a time when our need for nurses continues to grow.
-This program addresses that concern by preparing graduates for the faculty role, making the graduate eligible for approval by the Board of Nursing to teach in a California pre-licensure nursing program.
+This program addresses that concern by helping to prepare graduates for the faculty role, making the graduate eligible for approval by the Board of Nursing to teach in a California pre-licensure nursing program.

 - Clinical Nurse Leader